There are some common side effects during pregnancy which you may experience throughout each trimester.

 Sleeping pills can cross the placenta and affect baby, so it is unlikely you will be prescribed these.
 Your naturopath or herbalist can give you some pointers on reducing insomnia, and there are many herbs that are safe during pregnancy for both you and your bub.
 If you are particularly concerned about your lack of sleep, consult your midwife or doctor.

-Pregnancy Side Effect #10 – Low Iron
+Side Effects During Pregnancy Tip #10 – Low Iron

 Low iron is quite common in pregnancy, especially in the third trimester.
 It can leave you feeling even more tired than you already are, and who want that?!
 It’s important to keep your iron levels up during pregnancy and throughout breastfeeding too.